Alert!

 But can you imagine getting ten million alerts on your computer or your phone?
 To deal with this potentially-overwhelming alert stream, Rubin routes alerts to "brokers," who have developed software to categorize the alerts.
 So imagine you’re a scientist studying supernovae—thanks to the work of the alert brokers, you can log into the Rubin Science Platform to access Rubin data and filter the millions of alerts to study only the ones that were categorized as supernovae.

-These alerts, together with some basic contextual information that will accompany each one, can also guide follow-up observations.
-If Rubin detects the increasing brightness of a supernova, which might only last a few hours or a few days, the resulting alert will tell scientists exactly where to look for the supernova with other telescopes in order to observe it in detail.
+These alerts, together with contextual information that will accompany each one, can also guide follow-up observations.
+If Rubin detects the increasing brightness of a supernova, the resulting alert will tell scientists exactly where to look for the supernova with other telescopes in order to observe it in detail.
 Meanwhile, Rubin keeps searching the sky for more action.